 Really fortunate today to have Lee Williams with us, who’s a R&D tax specialist working with Jumpstart, the UK’s leading R&D tax specialists.
-How are you then, Lee?
+Bear in mind this was recorded a while ago but the principles still apply and you can listen to the podcast here R & D Tax Credits

 Lee Williams : Good afternoon Neil.
 Yes, I’m fine thank you.
 Thanks for having me.